-Weeds are one of the most important factors reducing sugarcane yield in Khuzestan province.
+Weeds are among the most important factors reducing sugarcane yield in Khuzestan province.
 Sugarcane has a vegetative stage susceptible to weed competition, which is about 3 to 6 weeks from the time of planting in a warm and humid season.
 Therefore, the control of weeds in the early part of the growing season before the canopy closure of sugarcane and covering more than half the rows of planting is very critical.
-In order to investigate the effect of combination of mechanized weeding and application of three herbicides including indaziflam, 2,4-D+MCPA+metribuzin, on weed control and sugarcane yield, a field experiment was conducted in ratoon2 field in 2017-2018 growing season in Sugarcane Plantation and Industry Company Dehkhoda, Khuzestan, Iran.
+In order to investigate the effect of combination of mechanized weeding and application of three herbicides including indaziflam, 2,4-D + MCPA + metribuzin, on weed control and sugarcane yield, a field experiment was conducted in Ratoon2 field in 2017-2018 growing season in Dehkhoda Sugarcane Plantation and Industry Company, Khuzestan, Iran.

 Materials and Methods

 The experimental design was split plot based on randomized complete block design with three replications.
-Mechanical weeding at three levels (sweep cultivator, rotavator, and no cultivation) was considered as main plots.
-Herbicide application was considered as sub plots at three levels [indaziflam (50 ml ai ha-1), 2,4-D+MCPA+metribuzin (675 ml ai ha-1+1050 g ai ha-1) and no herbicide application (as weedy control)].
-A weed free check was included for comparison.
+Mechanical weeding at three levels (sweep cultivator, rotavator, and no cultivation) was considered as the main plots.
+Herbicide application was considered as sub plot at three levels [indaziflam (50 ml ai ha-1), 2,4-D + MCPA + metribuzin (675 ml ai ha-1 + 1050 g ai ha-1) and no herbicide application (as weedy control)].
+A weed- free check was included for comparison.
 Herbicide applications were made using backpack sprayer with TeeJet 11004 flat fan nozzle calibrated to deliver 250 L ha-1 at pressure of 2.5 atm.
 Sugarcane cultivar was CP-614.
 Weed sampling was carried out 60 days after treatment.
 Single stem weight, cane yield, final sugar yield, brix, pol, sugar purity and recoverable sugar were measured at the end of growing season and after sugarcane harvest.